thofalbo/thofalbo/README.md

 - 👫I would love to collaborate on any open source project.
 Even if its not a video game🎮, wich I love by the way.

-- ⚡ Fun fact: For a decade, I had a very successful sales career.
+- ⚡For over a decade I had a successful sales career, but my true passion lies in development, which I now pursue with great enthusiasm.

 <br/>